tundish/pity_of_thieves/pot/odric/13_exploration.rst

 {0}

-The road widens out to a broad thoroughfare, where meet several paths through the houses This is the spot called |PLAYER_SPOT|.
+The road widens out to a broad thoroughfare, where meet several paths through the houses.
+This is the spot called |PLAYER_SPOT|.

 {exits}